Hydrophile: Molecules

 A hydrophilic molecule or portion of a molecule is one whose interactions with water and other polar substances are more thermodynamically favorable than their interactions with oil or other hydrophobic solvents.
 They are typically charge-polarized and capable of hydrogen bonding.
-This makes these molecules soluble not only in water but also in other polar solvents.
+This makes these molecules soluble not only in water but also in polar solvents.

 Hydrophilic molecules (and portions of molecules) can be contrasted with hydrophobic molecules (and portions of molecules).
 In some cases, both hydrophilic and hydrophobic properties occur in a single molecule.
 An example of these amphiphilic molecules is the lipids that comprise the cell membrane.
 Another example is soap, which has a hydrophilic head and a hydrophobic tail, allowing it to dissolve in both water and oil.

 Hydrophilic and hydrophobic molecules are also known as polar molecules and nonpolar molecules, respectively.
 Some hydrophilic substances do not dissolve.
 This type of mixture is called a colloid.

-An approximate rule of thumb for hydrophilicity of organic compounds is that solubility of a molecule in water is more than 1 mass % if there is at least one neutral hydrophile group per 5 carbons, or at least one electrically charged hydrophile group per 7 carbons.
+An approximate rule of thumb for hydrophilicity of organic compounds is that solubility of a molecule in water is more than one mass % if there is at least one neutral hydrophile group per five carbons, or at least one electrically charged hydrophile group per seven carbons.

 Hydrophilic substances (ex: salts) can seem to attract water out of the air.
 Sugar is also hydrophilic, and like salt is sometimes used to draw water out of foods.
 Sugar sprinkled on cut fruit will "draw out the water" through hydrophilia, making the fruit mushy and wet, as in a common strawberry compote recipe.